SIZE:

 - Its binding texture makes this fish the perfect base for fish cakes.

-- It can be pan-fried, breaded, smoked, steamed, or en papillote… Cod recipes also work well and its flesh holds up a little better.
+- It can be pan-fried, breaded, smoked, steamed or en papillote (in foil).
+Cod recipes also work well, and its flesh holds up a little better.